Naval Submarine Base Kings Bay: The Navy years

 In May 1979, the U.S. Navy selected Kings Bay as its preferred East Coast site for the new Ohio-class Trident submarines.
 On 23 October 1980, after a one-year environmental impact study was completed, and with Congressional approval, the Secretary of the Navy announced that Kings Bay would be the future home port for the new Trident-missile submarines in the Atlantic Ocean.

 The decision to base the Trident submarines at Kings Bay started the largest peacetime construction program ever undertaken by the U.S. Navy.
 The program took nine years to complete at a cost of about $1.3 billion.
 The building project included the construction of three major commands: Trident Training Facility (TTF), Trident Refit Facility (TRF), and Strategic Weapons Facility, Atlantic (SWFLANT).

 On 15 January 1989, the first Trident submarine, Tennessee, arrived at Kings Bay.
 She was followed by Pennsylvania later that same year.
 West Virginia was commissioned at Kings Bay in October 1990, and she was followed by Kentucky in July 1991; Maryland in June 1992; Nebraska in July 1993; Rhode Island in July 1994; Maine in August 1995, and Wyoming in July 1996.
 The commissioning of Louisiana in September 1997 gave Kings Bay its maximum number of ten Trident submarines.

-The enormous construction and organizational effort put forth by all the commands at Kings Bay reached their first goal in late March 1990, when the Trident II (D-5) missile made its first deterrent patrol on board the USS Tennessee.
+In late March 1990, the Trident II (D-5) missile made its first deterrent patrol on board the USS Tennessee.